-- 1. Remind participants of the activity at the beginning of this session and the messages that are used to blame and silence girls/women who experience violence.
-These messages can be so powerful that girls/women who experience violence blame themselves, which can cause them to feel ashamed. - 2.
-It is also common for girls and women who have experienced violence to be fearful that people will think they are lying.
-Some girls/women may even question their own memory and doubt themselves. - 3.
-This shame and fear can stop many girls/women from seeking help, and some never tell anyone. - 4.
+- Remind participants of the activity at the beginning of this session and the messages that are used to blame and silence people who experience violence.
+These messages can be so powerful that people who experience violence blame themselves, which can cause them to feel ashamed. - It is also common for people who have experienced violence to be fearful that people will think they are lying.
+Some victims may even question their own memory and doubt themselves. - 3.
+This shame and fear can stop victims from seeking help, and some never tell anyone. - 4.
 Reassuring their peers that they believe them, that it is not their fault, and that their feelings are valid is one of the most valuable things participants can do as Ambassadors.
 It can be a great relief to someone who has experienced violence to know that someone believes them.
 It can also help them to see that it is not their fault, and they may feel more confident in getting help. - 5.
 Ask participants to work in their pairs to identify how they would reassure a peer who is disclosing their experience of violence (or anything else of a sensitive nature). - 6.
 Ask participants to write down their answers on their worksheets. - 7.
 Let participants know they have five minutes to do this. - 8.
 Once participants have finished, bring them back together.
 Ask for each pair to share one thing they could do to reassure their peers when they disclose experiences of violence.